Origins of complexity in the rheology of Soft Earth suspensions: Introduction

 Motivated by industrial applications, there is increasing interest in examining the rheologic behaviors of granular materials suspended in complex fluids such as gels \cite{jiang2022flow,li2023impact,jiang2023colloidal, kammer2022homogenization} and emulsions \cite{dagois2015rheology}.
 While progress has been made in extending constitutive models to such complex mixtures \cite{dagois2015rheology, kammer2022homogenization}, no study has probed the transition from granular suspension to gel.
 Some insight on the possible nature of this transition can be gained by examining yielding in other amorphous solids.
-A numerical study discovered that a transition from brittle yielding typical of ``hard'' glass materials, to ductile yielding common in ``soft'' glassy materials, can arise within an amorphous solid by changing its degree of annealing -- i.e., the initial stability of the material \cite{ozawa2018random}.
-Theoretical analysis of elasto-plastic models -- which are commonly used to describe soft glassy materials like emulsions, gels and foams -- has constrained the value $n \approx 1/2$ in the vicinity of yielding \cite{bocquet2009kinetic, lin2018microscopic}.
-The reported rheologies of debris-flow materials summarized earlier indicate that there must be a transition from frictional to cohesive control, as the relative proportion of clay to sand is increased in a suspension.
-Flow curves suggest that this corresponds to a transition from brittle, Coulomb-type failure to ductile, plastic failure (Fig. 1b,c).
-Here we build a minimal experimental system to examine this transition: suspensions of water, frictional sand and cohesive kaolin clay.
+A numerical study discovered that a transition from brittle yielding typical of ``hard'' glass materials, to ductile yielding common in ``soft'' glassy materials, can arise within an amorphous solid by changing its degree of annealing -- i.e., the initial preparation and stability of the material \cite{ozawa2018random}.
+Theoretical analysis of elastoplastic models -- which are commonly used to describe soft glassy materials like emulsions, gels and foams -- has constrained the value $n \approx 1/2$ in the vicinity of yielding \cite{bocquet2009kinetic, lin2018microscopic}.
+The reported rheologies of debris-flow materials summarized earlier indicate that there must be a transition from frictional to cohesive control, as the relative proportion of sand to clay is increased in a suspension \cite{ancey2001role,ancey2001yield,ancey2007plasticity}.
+Flow curves of the two end members suggest that this corresponds to a transition from brittle, Coulomb-type failure to ductile, plastic failure (Fig. 1b).
+Here we build a minimal experimental system to examine this transition: suspensions of deionized water, frictional silica sand, and cohesive kaolin clay.
 Carefully controlled rheologic tests reveal a continuous transition from brittle to ductile yielding as the relative proportion of clay to sand is increased.
 The transition appears to be related to percolation of cohesive-particle networks.
-Our model Soft Earth suspensions capture the full range of previously reported debris-flow rheologies, and are used to build a physically-based constitutive relation with parameters that are related to material properties.
+Our model Soft Earth suspensions capture the full range of previously reported debris-flow rheologies (Fig. 1b), and are used to build a physically-based constitutive relation with parameters that are related to material properties.